WhiteMagic2014/gpt-magic/README.md

 ```

 ## Version

-### 1.1
-- Fix bug: Fix the problem of garbled code when using Chinese
-### 1.2
+### 1.4

-- Optimize: Image apis added image verification(square,4mb,png)
-- Optimize: When the http code is not 200, the error message will be thrown through a RuntimeException
+- New: When using CreateChatCompletionRequest and CreateCompletionRequest, if the stream mode is set to 'true', an
+  OutputStream can be provided to receive the returned stream data.

-### 1.3
+### 1.3.3

-- New: chat apis
+- Optimize: CreateEmbeddingsRequest now retrieves embeddings as double instead of float.
-- New: audio apis
+- New: Add Distance.class.
+Calculate cosine distance for embeddings.

+### 1.3.2

+- Optimize: Distinguish between sending failure and parsing failure in GptRequest.class

 ### 1.3.1

-- Optimize: Add GptModel.class list some available models for request; You can choose models instead of type the model name。
+- Optimize: Add GptModel.class list some available models for request; You can choose models instead of type the model
+  name。

 ```
 version before 1.3.1
 new CreateCompletionRequest().model("text-davinci-003");